People Are Crazy: Content

 According to the blog maintained by the television network CMT, Currington said of the song, "It’s one of those that lifts your spirits and make you laugh.
 I knew the first time I heard it, I wanted to lay it down and record it for the album."

-Bobby Braddock, Hunter Montgomery, and Troy Jones wrote the song after Jones gave Braddock the idea for the line "God is great, beer is good / And people are crazy."
+Bobby Braddock and Troy Jones wrote the song after Jones gave Braddock the idea for the line "God is great, beer is good / And people are crazy."
 Jones was in Alabama and decided to take a drive through the country.
 He was trying to think of three things you can't argue with and came up with the three things.
 When the two were writing the song, Braddock then suggested the twist ending.

 Music video

 The music video was shot by the Brads, a directing duo consisting of Potsy Ponciroli and Blake McClure.

 Critical reception

 In his review of the album, Billboard critic Mikael Wood said that the song was a "briskly strummed country-rock number" that "handily reduces [Currington]'s worldview to a memorable one-liner", and added that the rest of the album "doesn't do much to complicate that philosophy".
 Matt Bjorke of Roughstock gave the song a positive review, saying that "It goes a long way into proving just what is great about country music: the stories and simple, effective melodies."
+Writing for MusicRow, Robert K. Oermann praised the song's narrative as well as the inclusion of Currington's whistling at the end.
 Juli Thanki of Engine 145 gave the song a thumbs-down rating, saying that it was "feel-good like a Reader's Digest story" and did not have a country music sound other than "an occasionally audible steel guitar lick."